 - Payment Gateway Fees: In essence, the use of a gateway is the service provided to a merchant.
 Therefore, a ‘payment gateway fee’ is the service fee associated with the service.
 While this fee may not be completely avoidable, it can be negotiated.

 Take a look at your merchant statement to see if you can spot any of these fees.
-If you can, then your current provider is most likely using these fees to mask the reality of them being unnecessary markups.
+If you can, then your current provider is most likely using these “hidden fees” as markups in disguise.

 Unavoidable Credit Card Processing Fees